zhanglongde/zEnglish/02-01-RoundTable/RoundTable.md

 RountTable

 ## 2018 ##
+### Feb.26-Visitor steals thumb of Terracotta Warrior statue in US ###
+It's better to be single.
+thumb 拇指
+Terracotta Warrior 兵马俑
 ### Feb.23-Do Parents Own the Lucky Money Gifted to Their Children? ###
 What do Chinese people do when they go home?
 ### Feb.22-Post-festival syndromes ###